Como gallos de pelea

-Como gallos de pelea ("As Fighting Cocks") is a 1977 Mexican film.
-It stars Sara García and Valentin Trujillo.
+Como gallos de pelea ("As Fighting Cocks") is a 1977 Mexican film written and directed by Arturo Martínez, and starring Sara García, Valentin Trujillo, Lucy Tovar and Tito Junco.
+This film features the last appearance of Fernando Soto "Mantequilla".

 Synopsis

 For several years Altagracia has refused to sell the property to Fernando who has been harassing her, but when Carlos comes from the city, he decides to sell the property.
 Carlos discovers the atrocities made by Fernando and his accomplices while he discovers the amazing beauty of Maria so he decides to keep the property and defend it with his life.